Submitting The Goods

 I still have a frequently asked question that isn’t on this frequently asked questions list.
 Way to go, FAQ person.
 Who should I contact?

-Damn it Karl, I knew you missed something.
-Please contact firstname.lastname@example.org and make Karl repent for what he's done.
+Damn it Kevin, I knew you missed something.
+Please contact email@example.com and make Kevin repent for what he's done.